Vietnamese-Style Pork Lettuce Wraps with Ginger Lime Dressing

 - Leaves from 1 large head butter lettuce or 1 head Romaine lettuce

-- Cook the pork over a medium-high grill, in a lightly greased heavy skillet over medium-high heat, or under a broiler until the center of the meat is pale pink and registers 150 degrees with an instant-read thermometer.
+Cook the pork over a medium-high grill, in a lightly greased heavy skillet over medium-high heat, or under a broiler until the center of the meat is pale pink and registers 150 degrees with an instant-read thermometer.
+This will take 20 to 25 minutes.